lucebac/winreg-tasks/README.md

 # same as before but only prints errors; most useful when you
 # changed something and want to see if anything broke
 .\winreg-tasks.exe parseall -q

+# dumps all tasks on the system and prints the result to stdout
+.\winreg-tasks.exe dump
+# dumps all tasks and writes the data into a JSONL file
+.\winreg-tasks.exe dump -o tasks.jsonl

 # get a more detailed dump of the actions of a task:
 .\winreg-tasks.exe actions '{00000000-1111-2222-3333-444444444444}'